 Concentrations: Urea is also available in different concentrations depending on the condition of your feet.
 5-10% urea is great to keep skin moisturised.
 15-30% urea is recommended for very hard and dry skin.

-Now that you know how to achieve beautifully moisturised heels, check out our newest arrivals of summer sandals to show them off!
+Now that you know how to achieve beautifully moisturised heels, check out our newest arrivals of orthopaedic sandals to show them off!

 Acacia is a fully adjustable orthotic friendly sandal with stylish perforated leather detailing across the instep.
 The lightweight sandal will literally pair with any wardrobe choice making it the perfect summer staple.